needle-mirror/com.unity.ai.generators/Documentation~/Sprite/generate-sprite.md

 1. To choose a model, select **Change**.

    The **Select Model** window opens.
-It displays the third-party AI models from partners like Scenario and Layer.
+It displays the third-party AI models from partners, such as Scenario and Layer.
+For more information, refer to [Choose the right model with the Model Picker](xref:animation-intro).

 1. Filter and search for models by tags or specific training styles, for example, **Anime** or **Cartoon 3D**.
 1. Select a model suited for the type of sprite you want to create.
 1. In the **Prompt** field, describe the sprite you want to generate.